Dreaming of a tiger: hidden power, always ready

 Ask yourself: “Is there something I have been preparing for a long time that is finally ready to break through?
 Or is there something ‘in ambush’ around me that I am not seeing — and that is about to make itself known?”

 Astrological note: An attacking tiger evokes Mars conjunct natal Pluto, or Uranus transiting through the 1st house.
-Scorpio and Aries with transiting Mars-Uranus know these sudden, precise breakthroughs.
+Scorpios and Aries with transiting Mars-Uranus know these sudden, precise breakthroughs.
 If Uranus is now aspecting your natal Mars — something unexpected and exact is reorienting your direction.

 He allows you to be near him.
 Or you walk with him — and he accepts you.
 In this alliance something extraordinary: the most precise predator — alongside you.
 Not threatening.
 Walking with you.

 Many people fear their own precision and intensity.
 Their capacity for sharp, directed action.
 Their own predatory quality in the best sense — the ability to move toward what matters without unnecessary words.
 The tiger beside you says: this part of you is not the enemy.
 It is an ally.
+A scaled, low-to-the-ground version of this alliance is the dream of a calm snake nearby, watching — power that has chosen company, sliding rather than padding beside you.

 This dream often comes in periods when a person is beginning to accept their own nature without apology.
 When hidden strength stops feeling like a threat and becomes a resource.